Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

 #### Can Guest Onboarding work with another credential other than VerifiedEmployee?

 VerifiedEmployee is probably the best choice, but others can be used.
-Which Verified ID credential type you are using is up to you as long as you trust it.
+Which Verified ID credential type you use is up to you as long as you trust it.
 The Verified ID credential needs to contain claim values for `email` and `displayName`.

 If you use a different credential type, you need to update the appsettings.json file for these three entries.